drhsqlite/fossil-mirror/www/gitusers.md

 You may have noticed the difference between my story’s final command and the one given on Stack Overflow: `--first-parent` versus `--no-merges`.
-As far as I can tell, the SO answer is wrong, a conclusion I came to while writing this reply and finding that it didn’t do what I expected.
+As far as I can tell, the SO answer is wrong, a conclusion I came to while writing this case study and finding that the command didn’t do what the SO answer claimed it did.
-None of the answers on that page give the `--no-merges` option.
+None of the other answers on that page give the `--no-merges` option, either.
 This is one of the sneaky problems with complicated commands: people copy them around from place to place without trying to understand them first, so errors propagate.